leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 ### `wrangler xxx` may not be enough 🤧

+- I/O is not typed and need to be parsed
+  - Performance is not good
 - Need to spawn and manage child processes
   - Although `zx` can make things a little easier
-- I/O is not typed and need to be parsed
-  - Poor performance...
 - Unfamiliar CLI arguments
   - `kv:bulk` only supports JSON format